nattergabriel/mcq-pipeline/README.md

 #### Workflow 2: Run Each Step Individually

-This approach is useful when you only need to perform a specific part of the process, such as re-running the generation step with different parameters.
+This approach is useful when you only need to perform a specific part of the process, such as re-running the export step with different weights.

 1. Extract Content from PDFs